brbeaird/SmartThings-MyQ-Edge/README.md

   - Once your bridge server is running, open the SmartThings mobile app.
   - Go to devices and click the add button to Add device.
   - Scan for nearby devices
-  - You should see the MyQ Controller device added
+  - You should see the MyQ Controller device added.
+This can take up to 30 seconds.
+If it still does not show up, go back out to the "No room assigned" category and see if it got added to the bottom.
   - Go to the MyQ controller device, tap the elipses at the top right, then tap settings
   - Enter your MyQ email and password
   - ![Door device](https://i.imgur.com/ANZifdsl.png "Door device")